Last updated 8th July 2025

 Caring for Creation

-• The Energy Footprint Tool (EFT) (https://www.churchofengland.org/policy-and-thinking/our-views/environment-and-climate-change/about-our-environment/energy-footprint-tool) enables parishes to calculate the carbon footprint of their church and associated buildings based on the energy used to heat and light them.
+- The Energy Footprint Tool (EFT) enables parishes to calculate the carbon footprint of their church and associated buildings based on the energy used to heat and light them.
 Please help us calculate the baseline carbon emissions from our churches as part of our roadmap towards the 2030 Carbon Net Zero target agreed by General Synod in July 2022.
-Last year 39% of our parishes entered their 2021 data into the EFT.
-It would be great to improve on that return rate this year by parishes submitting their EFT 2022 data via the Parish Returns portal (https://parish/returns.churchofengland.org) before the deadline of 31 July.
+Last year 69% of our parishes entered their 2023 data into the EFT.
+It would be great to improve on that return rate this year by parishes submitting their EFT 2024 data via the Parish Returns portal when it opens in February 2025 (https://parish/returns.churchofengland.org) before the deadline of 31 July.
 [Please contact Dave.Champness@blackburn.anglican.org – Carbon Net Zero Project Manager] if you need help with completing the return or your parish has a story to share about your carbon net zero journey].
-A helpful guide can be found here.

 If you would like more information on Being Witnesses, please email: beingwitnesses@blackburn.anglican.org